intel/llvm/sycl/doc/design/OffloadDesign.md

 *Table: Options to pass sycl-post-link and llvm-spirv options to the clang-linker-wrapper*

-Options that will be used by clang-linker-wrapper when invoking the `sycl-post-link` tool are provided by the driver via the `--sycl-post-link-options=<arg>` option.
+Options that will be used by clang-linker-wrapper when invoking the `sycl-post-link` tool are provided by the driver via the `--sycl-post-link-options=<arg>` option.
 Options that will be used by clang-linker-wrapper when invoking the `llvm-spirv` tool are provided by the driver via the `--llvm-spirv-options=<arg>` option.